 Indeed fusible interfacing is iron-on interfacing, there is no difference.
-In fact the process of ironing the interface on a piece of material is often referred to as “fusing the interface”.
-Iron-on or fusible interfacing have on one side a layer of heat activated glue that will melt and bond with the fabric when the hot iron is applied.
+In fact, the process of ironing the interface on a piece of material is often referred to as “fusing the interface”.
+Iron-on or fusible interfacing has on one side a layer of heat-activated glue that will melt and bond with the fabric when the hot iron is applied.

 For a how-to guide on fusible interfacing please refer to my article “How to fuse interfacing – tips and tricks” which talks about this in detail.

 Practically every fabric store will sell interfacing, both woven and non-woven, fusible or not.
 Also, online retailers like Amazon or Walmart sell it, and online sites like eBay and Etsy sell it too.
 Below are some links for convenience: